raghavsingh20/e-commerce-data-analysis/README.md

 # Overview

-Analyzed 120K+ e-commerce order records using SQL to explore business performance, customer behavior, and operational trends.
+Analyzed 120K+ e-commerce order records using SQL to explore business performance, customer behavior and operational trends.
 The project focuses on extracting insights from transactional data using real-world business analysis scenarios.

 # Dataset